rakudayo/consciousness/README.markdown

 ## Milestones

 Since inducing OBEs appears to take significant practice and the technique is non-trivial, I have created the following milestones for tracking the progress of my experiment.
 (NOTE: The method I plan to use is the method described [here](http://www.lucidology.com/) in the free Lucidology 101 training course.
-If this is unsuccessful, I may look into other methods.)
+If this method turns out to be ineffective at inducing OBEs, I may look into other methods, such as The Gateway Experience from The Monroe Institute.)

-1. **(Completed)** Start training (2012 Aug 09)
+1. **(Completed)** (2012 Aug 09) Start training

-2. **(Completed)** Partial waking sleep paralysis (2012 Aug 10)
+2. **(Completed)** (2012 Aug 10) Partial waking sleep paralysis

-3. **(Completed)** Full waking sleep paralysis in a single limb (2012 Aug 13)
+3. **(Completed)** (2012 Aug 13) Full waking sleep paralysis in a single limb

 4. Full waking sleep paralysis in entire body

-5. Experience an OBE (separation of "mind" from "body")
+5. Experience an OBE subjectively

 6. From an OBE, read a playing card placed in another room by my wife

-7. Repeat (6) 100 more times with higher than random success rate
+7. Repeat (6) 100 times with significantly higher than random success rate

 ## Results